Naimat250/DevOpsProjects/README.md

 This GitHub repository is the hub for my DevOps projects—crafted for my portfolio and to support fellow enthusiasts.
 Explore practical solutions and automation strategies designed to enhance cloud environments.
-Join me on this DevOps journey of efficiency and collaboration.
+Join me on this DevOps journey of efficiency and Collaboration.